Hate and Murder

-“Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.”
+“Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.”1 John 3:15

-Murder is an end result of anger.
-A person may conceal his anger from men but God alone is able to see the heart and judge accordingly.
-All what earthly courts can do is to judge acts that result from anger.
+Murder is an end result of animosity.
+A person may conceal his animosity from men but God alone is able to see the heart and judge accordingly.
+All what earthly courts can do is to judge acts that result from enmity.

 There are other ways of killing a man than by physical violence that can actually end his life.
 Defamation can so sadden a person and stop him from fully developing his God given capabilities, and thus destroy a part of the life he could have experienced.
 The very awareness of being disliked is enough to hurt the spirit and the thwart the enthusiasm of some and may even cause them to drop their faith in God, and lose eternal life.

-Jesus said that murder originated with the devil “You are of your father the devil, and the desires of your father you want to do.
+Jesus said that murder originated with the devil: “You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him” (John 8:44).
-Paul stated that those who were guilty of murder would not inherit the kingdom of God (Gal.
-5:21).
+Paul stated that those who were guilty of murder would not inherit the kingdom of God (Galatians 5:21).

 In His service,